naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 1. Go to port forwarding on your router and open the above mentioned ports to the internal IP (the one you found above) of your new Sovran_SystemsOS machine

-### Putting the External IP of your Sovran Pro into your new domain names you just bought at [njal.la](https://njal.la)
+### Putting the External IP of your New DIY Sovran Pro into your new domain names you just bought at [njal.la](https://njal.la)

 1. Log into your [njal.la](https://njal.la) account
 2. Make a "dynamic" record for each subdomain